 – What kind of emerging technologies, including QKDN and related technologies enabled architecture and mechanisms are required to guarantee signalling and control security, including signalling system number 7 (SS7) and emerging signalling systems?

-– What signalling requirements and protocols need to be developed to support real-time communications and messaging services?
+– What signalling requirements and protocols need to be developed to support real-time communications, interactive communications, and messaging services?

 – What new signalling requirements and protocols need to be developed to support telecommunications services management?